-Our tenants, managers and borrowers face an increasingly competitive labor market, which has been compounded by general inflationary pressures on wages and the COVID-19 pandemic and could be further compounded by a shortage of care givers or other trained personnel, union activities or minimum wage laws.
-These pressures may require our tenants, managers and borrowers to enhance pay and benefits packages to compete effectively for trained personnel or use high-cost alternatives to meet labor needs, including contract and overtime labor.
+Our tenants, managers and borrowers face a highly competitive labor market, which has been compounded by general inflationary pressures on wages and the secondary and tertiary effects of the COVID-19 pandemic and could be further compounded by a shortage of care givers or other trained personnel, union activities or minimum wage laws.
+For example, California SB-525, which was signed into law in June 2023 and will become effective in June, 2024, requires certain healthcare facility employers to pay wages for certain covered employees that are higher than other state-mandated minimum wages.
+Pressures such as these may require our tenants, managers and borrowers to comply with regulations or enhance pay and benefits packages to compete effectively for trained personnel or use high-cost alternatives to meet labor needs, including contract and overtime labor.
 They may be unable to offset these increased costs by increasing the amounts they charge their patients, residents or clients.
 Rising labor expense could negatively impact the financial condition of our tenants, managers and borrowers and impair their ability to meet their obligations to us.

 Controls imposed by Medicare, Medicaid and commercial third-party payors designed to reduce admissions and lengths of stay, commonly referred to as "utilization reviews," have affected and are expected to continue to affect certain of our tenants, specifically acute care hospitals and post-acute facilities.
 The U.S. Congress and certain state legislatures have introduced and passed a number of proposals and legislation designed to make major changes in the healthcare system, including changes that directly or indirectly affect reimbursement and the availability of home healthcare options.
 Several of these laws, including the Affordable Care Act, have promoted shifting from traditional fee-for-service reimbursement models to alternative payment models that tie reimbursement to quality and cost of care, such as accountable care organizations and bundled payments.
-See "Government Regulation - United States Healthcare Regulation, Licensing and Enforcement" included in Part I, Item 1 of this Annual Report.
+See "Government Regulation-United States Healthcare Regulation, Licensing and Enforcement" included in Part I, Item 1 of this Annual Report.
 These and other trends could significantly and adversely affect the profitability of these tenants, which could affect their ability to make payments or meet their other obligations to us or their willingness to renew their leases on terms that are as favorable to us, or at all.

-The hospitals on or near the campuses where our MOBs are located and their affiliated health systems may not remain competitive or financially viable.
+The hospitals on or near the campuses where our outpatient medical buildings are located and their affiliated health systems may not remain competitive or financially viable.